aliaksei-chareshneu/cellstar-volume-server-v2/readme_new_preprocessor.md

             Data array shape (119, 5, 281, 268)
         ```

-        As you can see, the output for both volume and segmentation file is same:
+        As you can see, the output for both volume and segmentation file is the same:
         ```
             Dimension order:  TZCYX
             Data array shape (119, 3, 281, 268)